VasiliyEgorov/Commander-Life-Counter/README.md

 ## Overview

-Objective-c version designed by MVC pattern
+**Objective-c** version designed by MVC pattern

-minimum iOS version - 10.0
+minimum iOS version - **10.0**

 supports all iPhone models

-[here](https://github.com/VasiliyEgorov/CommanderAppSwift) is Swift version designed by MVVM pattern
+[here](https://github.com/VasiliyEgorov/CommanderAppSwift) is **Swift** version designed by MVVM pattern

 ## Features

 - Up to four rows for each player
 - Customizable player names
 - Additional land drop counter for mana
 - Avatars.
-You can make one by camera or set from library
+You can make one by camera or set from library. **Custom camera support**
-- All data stores until you reset it, no need to enter player, counter names every time
+- All data stores until you reset it, no need to enter player, counter names every time **(Coredata)**
 - Reset counter function for each player counter
 - Reset all counters function
-- Smart card search with search suggestions, search history, card legalities, pictures, text, set, rarity, type
+- **Smart card search with search suggestions, search history, card legalities, pictures, text, set, rarity, type**
-- Notes with attachable pictures from your camera or library
+- Notes with attachable pictures from your camera or library and hand drawings

 ## Frameworks used

-AFNetworking
+- AFNetworking

-all other features in that app made by Vasiliy Egorov
+- All other features in that app made by **Vasiliy Egorov**

 ## App features in Gif